-2019 begins, a year that promises new and interesting trends in the food and beverage industry, driven by technological innovations and the consumers growing demand for new flavor experiences, greater transparency and healthier products.
+Every year promises new and interesting trends in the food and beverage industry, driven by technological innovations and the consumers’ growing demand for new flavor experiences, greater transparency, and healthier products.

 Experts in the grocery industry have devoted themselves to analyzing consumer preferences, as well as new products that seek to break into the market, driven by emerging companies or by large retail chains and their private brands.

-Whole Foods, FreshDirect, Tyson Foods, Kroger, Natural Grocers and Kind Health Snacks, to name a few, announced the trends that will dominate the food and beverage industry during 2019.
+Whole Foods, FreshDirect, Tyson Foods, Kroger, Natural Grocers, and Kind Health Snacks, to name a few, announced the trends that will dominate the food and beverage industry during the coming years.

-In something that experts agree, is that in 2019 will stand out the simple and natural ingredients made with unprocessed and real products.
+In something that experts agree, is that in the future, what will stand out are the simple and natural ingredients made with unprocessed and real products.

 Consumers are asking more questions about the origin of what they are eating.
 According to Tyson Foods, 39% of consumers in the US say they are willing to switch brands that use more transparency to describe the ingredients on their labels.